mathparracho/web_scraping/README.md

 # web_scraping
 just a work in web scraping

-#The work was to extract some data from the website to make some data analysis
+The work was to extract some data from the website and store it into an excel file to then make some data analysis